-Want your coffee to actually taste strong—not just hot and dark?
+Want your coffee actually to taste strong, not just hot and dark?

 Quick Answer: How to make strong coffee